 The City of Chicago Wheel Tax is the equivalent of the state vehicle registration tax and is due annually.
 There are different rates for different sizes and types of vehicles.
-Effective January 1, 2012, the City's wheel tax increased by \$10.00 to \$85.00 for smaller passenger automobiles and by \$15.00 to \$135.00 for larger passenger automobiles.
+Effective January 1, 2014, the City's wheel tax increased by \$10.97 to \$85.97 for smaller passenger automobiles and by \$16.54 to \$136.54 for larger passenger automobiles.
+Beginning in 2014 and every two years thereafter, applicable license fees are adjusted by the rate of inflation which is capped at 105%.
 Cook County also imposes a wheel tax on vehicles in unincorporated parts of the county.
 The rates for residents of unincorporated Cook County increased from \$40 to \$80 for smaller passenger automobiles and from \$50 to \$100 for larger passenger vehicles effective July 1, 2012.